chenxingqiang/jax-ml/doc/about.rst

-`The Labex DigiCosme <https://digicosme.lri.fr>`_ funded Nicolas Goix (2015-2016), Tom Dupré la Tour (2015-2016 and 2017-2018), Mathurin Massias (2018-2019) to work part time on scikit-learn during their PhDs.
-It also funded a scikit-learn coding sprint in 2015.
+`The Labex DigiCosme <https://digicosme.lri.fr>`_ funded Nicolas Goix (2015-2016), Tom Dupré la Tour (2015-2016 and 2017-2018), Mathurin Massias (2018-2019) to work part time on jax-learn during their PhDs.
+It also funded a jax-learn coding sprint in 2015.

 .. raw:: html